 An Addendum to a Real Estate Contract

-Definition: An addendum to a real estate contract or purchase agreement is a document attached to and made a part of the original contract at the time it is prepared and submitted to the principals.
-It can be explanatory, informational or indicate other requirements of the parties that aren't clearly spelled out in the contract.
+What is an addendum?
+An addendum to a real estate contract or purchase agreement is a document attached to and made a part of the original contract at the time it is prepared.
+It can be explanatory, informational, or indicate other requirements that aren't clearly spelled out in the contract.

 The key is that it is executed with, and a part of, the original contract.
-Sometimes agents confuse addendum with an amendment, which is a modification later to the terms of an already-accepted contract.
-It has surprised me how often experienced agents use the wrong term for a document.
-I may be overly sensitive, but I believe that professionalism demands better of us.
+Sometimes agents confuse an addendum with an amendment, which is a modification to the terms of an already-accepted contract.

-Examples: In an area where water rights are very important, a buyer might want to make it very clear that their offer on a piece of property is contingent on the verification of legal water rights for their proposed use of the property.
+For example, in an area where water rights are very important, a buyer might want to make it very clear that their offer on a piece of property is contingent on the verification of legal water rights.
 This could be added as an addendum to the purchase contract.

 Examples of Addenda

-- Inspection - sometimes the inspection contingencies are covered in an addendum rather than in the body of the purchase contract.
+- Inspections: Sometimes, inspections are covered in an addendum rather than in the body of the purchase contract.
 The deadlines for completion of the inspection of the property, delivery of the inspection report, and any negotiation resolutions related to the inspection will be covered.

-- Septic - in rural areas septic systems are common.
-The septic addendum sets out the terms and deadlines related to inspection of the septic system, as well as who pays for corrections or that it will be negotiated.
+- Septic: Septic systems are common in rural areas.
+The septic addendum sets out the terms and deadlines related to the inspection of the septic system, as well as who pays for corrections or that it will be negotiated.

-- Sale of Another Property - if the buyer must sell another property to have the ability to close on the one in this contract, then this addendum would set out deadlines for that sale and what will happen if it doesn't happen by the deadline.
+- Sale of another property: If the buyer must sell another property to have the ability to close on the one in this contract, then this addendum would set out the deadlines for that sale and what will happen if it doesn't happen by the deadline.

-- Property Condition Disclosure - the seller when required will complete a disclosure form about the condition of the property, disclosing all known defects as well as any major repairs in the past in some cases.
+- Property condition disclosure: When required, the seller will complete a disclosure form about the condition of the property, disclosing all known defects.
+In some cases, this may include any major repairs the seller completed.

-- Hazards Addendum - this can be about known hazardous substances on the property, or possibly hazardous situations.
+- Hazards: This can be about known hazardous substances on the property or possibly hazardous situations.
 An example would be a buried gasoline or oil tank that is no longer used but could be a pollutant.

 There are others, but these are common and show the broad subject matter covered in addenda.
 Often these are mandated forms that are simply attached to the original contract as a matter of course.
-In some states, there are many standard addenda available to agents.
+In some states, there are many standard addenda.
 In some cases, though an addendum may apply to a contract, it doesn't have to be used.
-This is common with the disclosures.
-However, though it seems like a lot to hit your client with, the disclosures protect you as well as them.
+This is common with disclosures.